 - Hospitalizations due to COVID-19

 - Mail-order pharmacy and prescriptions

 Medicare covers all COVID-19 testing without any out-of-pocket costs for patients.
 Any medically necessary hospitalization due to COVID-19 is also covered by Medicare.
 Medicare will also cover antibody tests once approved by the FDA.

 In response to the public health emergency right now, Medicare is covering telehealth visits with medical providers.
 Telehealth visits are a safe way to see a medical provider, doctor, and counselor via your smartphone, computer, or electronic device without leaving your home.

-For more information on coverage for your specific Medicare plan, please contact one of our licensed Medicare advisors today.
+For more information on coverage for your specific Medicare plan, please call one of our licensed Medicare advisors at (623) 223-8884 today.